abrahamchandy95/MockTxns/README.md

 - device(s) and IP(s) with session history
 - a portfolio of financial products (mortgage, auto loan, student loan, tax profile, insurance holdings)

-On top of that static universe, the pipeline emits transactions across ~40 canonical channels — salary, rent (five variants by landlord type), merchant purchases, bills, subscriptions, ATM, self-transfers, credit card lifecycle events, government benefits, insurance premiums and claims, loan payments, tax payments, family transfers (allowance, tuition, support, spouse, parent gifts, sibling transfers, grandparent gifts, inheritance), and fraud (classic, layering, funnel, structuring, invoice, mule, solo).
+On top of that static universe, the pipeline emits transactions across several channels like salary, rent (five variants by landlord type), merchant purchases, bills, subscriptions, ATM, self-transfers, credit card lifecycle events, government benefits, insurance premiums and claims, loan payments, tax payments, family transfers (allowance, tuition, support, spouse, parent gifts, sibling transfers, grandparent gifts, inheritance), and fraud (classic, layering, funnel, structuring, invoice, mule, solo).

-Output formats include a standard transaction graph (vertices + edges CSVs), an ML-ready schema for mule detection, a full TigerGraph AML_Schema_V1 export with MinHash-based entity resolution, and a transaction-edges variant of the AML schema with derived graph features.
+Output formats include a standard transaction graph (including vertices + edges in CSVs), an ML-ready schema for mule detection, a full TigerGraph AML_Schema_V1 export with MinHash-based entity resolution, and a transaction-edges variant of the AML schema with derived graph features.

 ### Design Principles

-- **Deterministic.** Every stochastic decision derives from a seed via `blake2b` hashing, so a given `(seed, config)` yields bit-identical output.
+- **Deterministic.** Every decision derives from a keyed stream seed: a string key (top-level seed + stream parts) is hashed with `blake2b`, the first 8 bytes seed a SplitMix64 expansion, and that initializes a PCG64 engine.
+A given `(seed, config)` yields bit-identical output on a fixed toolchain.
+The day-to-day spending simulator runs person-partitioned across hardware threads; determinism survives because every stream is seeded from entity keys, never from a shared sequence.
 - **Research-grounded.** Every probability, median, and sigma has a published citation or an explicitly documented modeling choice.
 - **Structurally realistic.** Balance ledgers enforce affordability; overdraft protection is a per-account product with tier-specific fees; LOC interest accrues on a dollar-seconds integral; merchants receive business-checking seeds; credit cards operate as liability accounts.
 - **Strict validation.** Configuration structs participate in a `validate::Report` framework; misconfigured rules surface as `validate::Error` at construction time rather than as silent zeros mid-simulation.